top of page

 “If I’ve already messed up today, what’s the point?”

 The same thing happened in my relationships.
 If I got triggered in an argument, I’d react quickly, say things I didn’t fully mean, and then later criticise myself for how I handled it.
-Sometimes that frustration would even spill onto my partner, which created even more tension.
+Sometimes that frustration would even spill onto my partner, creating even more tension.
 It wasn’t that I didn’t care—it’s that I didn’t know how to pause.

 That shift didn’t happen overnight.
 Therapy and counselling were a big part of it.
 They helped me see something I had never really stopped to consider before: I don’t need to immediately fix myself.
 I need to understand myself first.